 Frozen biscuits in the air fryer are as easy as frozen food gets!
 You just pop them in, set your timer, and bam! deliciousness!

-Spray your air fryer tray or basket with non-stick spray before placing frozen biscuits in the air fryer.
+Spritz the air fryer basket with a little oil before placing frozen biscuits in the air fryer.

 Air Fry the Biscuits